Afrikaner cattle: Uses

 The Khoikhoi used the Afrikaners for meat and milk.
 Afrikaners were used primarily as draught animals after European settlement, often driven in large teams with as many as 14 animals.
 They were bred and developed to better suit this purpose, and were prized by the voortrekkers.
 They were also used as dairy cows, though less commonly, producing higher butterfat contents than other cattle breeds, without the need for supplementary feed.
 It was Afrikaner oxen which drew the wagons that carried the Voortrekkers on the Great Trek.

-Commercial

 Afrikaners are used commercially to produce beef, and are often crossbred with other breeds in order to improve meat quality, particularly in regards to tenderness, as well as their greater ability to add weight on poor quality forage.
-The South African breed society promotes the use of Afrikaners as a dam line for crossbreeding.
+The South African breed society promotes the use of Afrikaners as a dam line for crossbreeding, which may increase heat tolerance in taurine breeds.

-Crossbreeding

-Crossbreeding with Afrikaners increases the heat tolerance of taurine breeds.

-Bonsmara cattle are the result of crossing Afrikaners with Herefords and Shorthorns.
-They were developed during the 1960s.

-Belmont Red cattle are the result of crossing Afrikaners with Herefords and Shorthorns by the CSIRO in Rockhampton, Queensland.
-They were bred in an effort to produce a breed that was better suited to beef production in hot, dry areas.
+The Bonsmara was developed during the 1960s by crossing Afrikaners with Herefords and Shorthorns, while the Belmont Red results of similar crossbreeding by CSIRO in Rockhampton, Queensland, in an effort to improve beef production in hot, dry areas.
 The Afrigus is a modern 50–50 hybrid of Afrikaner and Aberdeen Angus, with some influence of Bonsmara, Drakensberger and Tuli.
 An Afrikaner–Angus cross developed in the 1930s in Louisiana – sometimes called Africangus – was unsuccessful.